 This course will equip the student with experience in the healthcare field.
 The student will research, gain access and participate in 30 hours of observation and continued hands-on experience using skills used in prior courses.
 Prerequisite: HCML 241.
-Offered through Lancaster

 HCML 360 Healthcare Practicum II (3 SH)